Skip Navigation

 OT, MSOT, OTR

+is an Occupational Therapist in the Hingham clinic.
 Maggie’s pediatric experience includes working with children with autism spectrum disorder, ADHD, down syndrome, cerebral palsy, sensory processing disorder, social-emotional and behavioral challenges, and developmental and learning difficulties.
 Maggie has been passionate about working with children her whole life and utilizes a holistic approach to facilitate each child’s participation, achievement, and independence within a fun and empathetic environment.
-She values consistent communication and collaboration with parents/caregivers in order to implement individualized treatment plans to best fit each child’s specific therapeutic needs.
+She values consistent communication and collaboration with parents and caregivers in order to implement individualized treatment plans to best fit each child’s specific therapeutic needs.

 Alexa Violaris